Werx Academy

 - Photos with item IDs, quantities, and date stamps

-- Storage location details and custody/security info
+- Storage location details and custody or security info

 - Proof of insurance and title transfer if required